amirkiaml/Academics/README.md

 # Educational Background
 This repository is dedicated to my academic background, mainly for the purpose of telling my story and showcasing some of the major skills that I have acquired in over 12 years of living in academia, from undergraduate to PhD, plus my recent transition to data science.
-In short, some of these skills are as follows: <br><br>
+In short, some of these skills are as follows:

 - `analytical thinking`
 -  `time management`